15 Weight-Loss Tips from Real People Who Lost Over 50 Pounds

 “Woke up late [and was] only able to fit in a 25-minute hit, but you know what?
 I’m glad I got my butt out of bed and did something!
 In this journey you will find that it’s the little things that add up.” – Sarah @sarah_fitafter5

 This stay-at-home momma didn’t let having five kids be an excuse for skipping out on a chance to improve her health.
 Now, the fit mom makes it super easy to work out because she just walks downstairs to her basement.
 Not only is her gym in her own house, but as she noted above, she doesn’t rule out a sweat sesh just because she won’t have the full time she’s used to committing.
-Even a short spurt of exercise is better than nothing.
-You can, too, with these 31 Sneaky Ways to Work Out—Without Hitting the Gym!
+Even a short spurt of exercise is better than nothing—and you don’t need to hit the gym to get a good workout.

 David Garcia, 160 Pounds